Mitch McConnell will step down as Senate minority leader in November

 Senate Minority Leader Mitch McConnell will step down as Republican leader in November.

-McConnell, R-Ky., announced his plans in an emotional speech on the Senate floor shortly after aides confirmed his plans to reporters.
+McConnell, of Kentucky, announced his plans in an emotional speech on the Senate floor shortly after aides confirmed his plans to reporters.
+The move gives McConnell an opportunity to influence the process of selecting the next leader of his party in the Senate at a time of intense divisions within the Republican Party.

 He talked about waiting for a day when he would have total clarity about the end of his work.